In N.C. election fraud case, witness says operative held 800 absentee ballots

 Simons signed the affidavit on Dec.
 11 and confirmed his account to NBC News when reached by phone at his home Tuesday.

-The new affidavit comes as the North Carolina State Board of Elections’ investigation of potential fraudulent activity in Bladen County is zeroing on Dowless.
+The new affidavit comes as the North Carolina State Board of Elections’ investigation into potential fraudulent activity in Bladen County is zeroing on Dowless.

 Last week, the state election board released a copy of an election results tape printed at Bladen County's only in-person early vote location the Saturday before the election.
 Tabulating early preliminary results violates state election law.

-In her alleged affidavit, Willis, identified as a precinct worker by the Charlotte Observer , doesn’t name or describe the “officials” whom she claimed viewed the partial results data.
+In her affidavit, Willis, identified as a precinct worker by The Charlotte Observer, doesn’t name or describe the “officials” whom she claimed viewed the partial results data.

-The development has led a top N.C.
-Republican Party official to “likely” support a new election in the state’s ninth congressional district. the State Board of Elections is investigating allegations of rregularities and fraudulent activities related to absentee by-mail voting and potentially other matters in that race, and has not certified the initially reported election results.
+The development has led a top North Carolina Republican Party official to “likely” support a new election in the 9th District.
+The State Board of Elections is investigating allegations of irregularities and fraudulent activities related to absentee by-mail voting and potentially other matters in that race, and has not certified the initially reported election results.

-The Republican won more than 61 percent of Bladen County’s mail-in ballots, a puzzling margin considering just 19 percent of accepted mail-in ballots belonged to registered Republican voters.
+The Republican nominee in the 9th District, Mark Harris, won more than 61 percent of Bladen County’s mail-in ballots, a puzzling margin considering just 19 percent of accepted mail-in ballots belonged to registered Republican voters.

-The development has led a top N.C.
-Republican Party official to “likely” support a new election in the state’s ninth congressional district, which hasn’t been certified by the State Board of Elections while it investigates the alleged ballot harvesting scheme, which is illegal in North Carolina.

-In a news conference Tuesday, the leader of the North Carolina Democratic Party asked why Harris decided to hire Dowless.
+In a news conference in Raleigh on Tuesday, the leader of the North Carolina Democratic Party, Wayne Goodwin, asked why Harris decided to hire Dowless.

 NC Dem challenger calls on opponent to end his silenceDec.
 10, 201806:43

 "McCrae Dowless has a long history of conducting absentee ballot fraud that was well documented.
-Yet Mark Harris still hired him,” North Carolina state Democratic Party Chairman Wayne Goodwin said at a news conference in Raleigh Tuesday.
+Yet Mark Harris still hired him,” Goodwin said.
 “And now Harris refuses to answer several questions about their relationship.”

 Dowless was hired by the Red Dome consulting group, who worked for Harris, for grassroots efforts in Bladen County.

-Harris released a video statement on Twitter on Friday that said his campaign is cooperating fully, and that he was unaware of any wrongdoing.
+Harris released a video statement on Twitter on Friday saying that his campaign is cooperating fully and that he was unaware of any wrongdoing.

-Meanwhile, the three-judge panel in a North Carolina lawsuit between the state's Democratic governor, Roy Cooper, and the leaders of its Republican-majority legislature issued an order on Tuesday effectively extending the current North Carolina State Board of Elections and Ethics Enforcement through 12:00 p.m. on Friday, Dec.
+Meanwhile, the three-judge panel in a North Carolina lawsuit involving Gov. Roy Cooper, a Democrat, and the leaders of the state's Republican-controlled legislature issued an order Tuesday effectively extending the current North Carolina State Board of Elections and Ethics Enforcement through noon on Friday, Dec.
 28, 2018.

 In its order, the court wrote that the board “is still engaged in the process of attempting to certify the results of the November 2018 Statewide elections” and that “failing to extend the stay for an additional term may likely impede the efficient resolution of the issues still pending before the Board, and may cast the results of the November Elections into further confusion and negatively impact the confidence that the people of North Carolina have in the results of that election.”